-Why are children 2 and under who only attend nursery given a substantially less expensive junior membership?
+Why are children 2 and under who only attend with a parent given substantially less expensive junior membership?

-The purpose of the nursery for this age group is primarily to provide a place to play for younger siblings of children in older programs.
+The purpose of the junior membership is to enable younger siblings to accompany their older siblings throughout the day and participate in some activities provided by the co-op.
 With this in mind, we ask that parents contribute to the cost of running the co-op primarily through the children who are participating in our primary programs.
 The junior membership allows the younger children to attend without the full cost of membership.

-Why am I charged as much for my child 2 or older who attends nursery and Tot Classes as children who have a full day of programming?
+Why am I charged as much for my child 2-3 yrs old as school-aged children who have a full day of programming?

 This gets to the concept of membership.
-While spaces for children 3 and under are intended primarily for younger siblings of children in our primary programs, we want the experiences of all children in the 3 and under programs to be quality and age appropriate.
-Because children 2-3(4) attending Tot classes are attending true classes, we consider them full members and therefore charge the full membership fee.
+Because children 2-3(4) attending co-op are attending true classes, we consider them full members and therefore charge the full membership fee.